venturesomestone/ode-build/SECURITY.md

 ## Reporting a Vulnerability

-If you’ve found an vulnerability, please report it to security@visisto.fi.
+If you’ve found an vulnerability, please report it to security@visiosto.fi.

 We get back to you as soon as possible, usually within five working days.